- Written by Dr.Mehmet Demircioglu

 There are also indirect costs.
 A poor result can affect confidence, social comfort, photos, work life, and future hairstyle options.
 I never want a patient to choose surgery because the price felt urgent.
 If the budget is not ready, it is better to wait than to accept a plan that damages the donor area.

 Patients who need to plan financially can also read about hair transplant financial planning.
-I would generally advise compare the plan, not only the package.
+I generally advise patients to compare the plan, not only the package.

 After a hair transplant, the transplanted hairs usually shed before they grow.
 This surprises many patients, even when they were warned in advance.
 The follicle remains under the skin, but the visible hair shaft often falls out during the early healing phase.
 This is part of the normal growth cycle after surgery.